 Separate from discontinuation due to adverse events, treatment stopped once a patient reached moderate AD.
-Stakeholders suggested there is likely no effect with these treatments at reducing disease progression once a patient has reached moderate AD, and therefore, treatment could discontinue.
-Given the mechanism of action for donanemab, we modeled that people treated with donanemab could stop treatment prior to reaching moderate AD if they reached complete amyloid clearance.29 From currently available evidence on complete amyloid clearance following treatment with donanemab, we modeled 60% of people with AD treated with donanemab stopped treatment within the first model cycle and 68% had stopped treatment by the end of the second model cycle.
-The treatment benefit for donanemab was applied while a patient was either on treatment or while amyloid was not detected if a patient had stopped treatment due to achieving complete amyloid clearance and had not progressed to moderate AD.
+Stakeholders suggested there is likely no effect with anti-amyloid treatments at reducing disease progression once a patient has reached moderate AD, and therefore, treatment could discontinue.
 Discontinuation, either due to adverse event, disease severity or amyloid clearance, occurred halfway through the model cycle.